 Block untrusted fonts in Windows in an Enterprise

 To block untrusted fonts in Windows 10 and to whitelist apps that can use untrusted fonts, you will have to use the Windows Registry Editor.
 As of now, there is no graphical user interface that makes it easier for the admins.
 The following explains how to block untrusted fonts in Windows 10.

-- There will already be a value for the QWORD entry we created; copy paste the following values to BEFORE the value so that the value is there in towards the end of value we pasted.
+There will already be a value for the QWORD entry we created; copy-paste the following values to BEFORE the value so that the value is there towards the end of the value we pasted.

 Using Group Policy Editor

 If you use Windows 11/10 Enterprise and Windows 11/10 Pro editions, you can make use of the Local Group Policy Editor.

 Run gpedit.msc to open the Local Group Policy Editor and navigate to the following setting: